 The biotechnology and pharmaceutical industries are highly competitive and subject to significant and rapid technological change.
 We are aware of many pharmaceutical and biotechnology companies that are actively engaged in research and development in areas related to antisense technology and other RNA technologies or that are developing alternative approaches to or therapeutics for the disease indications on which we are focused.
 Some of these competitors are developing or testing product candidates that now, or may in the future, compete directly with our product candidates.
 For example, we believe that companies including Alnylam Pharmaceuticals, Isis Pharmaceuticals, and Santaris share a focus on RNA-based drug discovery and development.
 Competitors with respect to our exon-skipping DMD program, or eteplirsen, include Prosensa and GlaxoSmithKline, or GSK, and other companies such as PTC Therapeutics and Summit plc have also been working on DMD programs.
-Tekmira Pharmaceuticals Corp. has a drug candidate (TKM-Ebola) for the treatment of Ebola virus infection.
-Similar to AVI-6002, Tekmira's candidate has an open IND and is funded by the DoD.
-Tekmira initiated a Phase I clinical trial in February 2012.
-Tekmira's drug candidate may, or may not, prove to be safer or more efficacious or more responsive to warfighter needs than our product candidate.
-While Tekmira's development efforts are presently behind our development of AVI-6002, it is possible that Tekmira could gain marketing approval before our product candidate.
-Furthermore, if DoD funding is constrained, DoD may not be able to continue funding two competing products to treat the same disease.

-Clinical trials evaluating the systemic administration of the Prosensa/GSK lead DMD drug candidate are currently ongoing, including a placebo-controlled global Phase III trial and two placebo-controlled Phase II trials, one based in the United States and one based outside the United States.
+Clinical trials evaluating the systemic administration of the Prosensa/GSK lead DMD drug candidate are currently ongoing, including a placebocontrolled global Phase III trial and two placebo-controlled Phase II trials, one based in the United States and one based outside the United States.
 The Prosensa/GSK drug candidate may, or may not, prove to be safer or more efficacious than our product candidate and it could gain marketing approval before our product candidate.
 This might affect our ability to successfully complete a clinical development program or market eteplirsen once approved.
 This competition may also extend to other exon-skipping drugs for DMD limiting our ability to gain market share.